 On March 28, 2022, Ten Residents of Carver filed an appeal with the state Department of Environmental Protection citing violations of the Wetlands Protection Act.
 Wetlands, forests, and soils protect and filter our water.
 The Carver Conservation Commission blatantly refused to do its job to enforce the Wetlands Protection Act to protect water and wetlands.
-On May 4, 2022, at 11 a.m. the MassDEP will be conducting a site visit.
+On May 4, 2022, at 11 a.m. the MassDEP and Environmental Strike Force did a site visit.
 Bette Maki refused to let the local residents on the site.

 -Vehicles being fueled on site with no spill protection

 -Excavation within feet of wetlands